 Capital Gains Tax

-Tax on the profit made from selling the property.
+Tax on profits made when selling the property.

 Currency Exchange Fees